 A temporary entrance off the A508 has been created to provide safe access to the area where the site compound is located providing designated parking, electric charging points and welfare for those working on the site.
 You may see the road sweeper which is employed full time to keep the nearby roads clean following all deliveries to site.
 A satellite compound will be established in 2022 to facilitate the bypass construction.

 Noise and Dust monitoring requirements have been agreed with the local authorities and will be monitored throughout the project.
 You can read more about how we are planning to minimise disruption and manage our impacts in the Traffic Management section below and in the FAQs.

 You can view the timeline of works here and this section of the website will be regularly updated as the status of the works progresses.
 We will also be providing further updates via regular newsletters and this website.

-Towards the end of 2021, there will be increased traffic management put in place to enable the reconfiguration of Junction 15 of the M1 to be completed and traffic will start to be moved onto the new junction configuration.
-This will either replace or supplement existing traffic management to ensure that there is a smooth flow and to minimise any disruption.
 We appreciate any work in the public highway can be frustrating and would like to apologise in advance for any disruption – we will be getting through the works as quickly and as safely as possible.

 We would like to reassure you that we will work closely with the highways authorities to ensure any disruption is minimised and we will keep you regularly updated of any potential impacts.
-Highway works have been planned in co-ordination with Highways England and Northamptonshire County Council and will be reviewed on a regular basis during the project.
+Highway works have been planned in co-ordination with National Highways and Northamptonshire County Council and will be reviewed on a regular basis during the project.